Vicente118/TryHackMe/Dearqa/DearQaTHM.md

 STACK :

-High addresses on top to low addresses on bottom Pushing and element into the stack is adding to the stack, to the closest AND lowest addresses he can.
+High addresses on top to low addresses on bottom Pushing and element into the stack is adding to the stack, to the closest AND lowest address he can.

-Here is whe
 ```ASM
 lea rax, [rbp-0x20 {var_28}]
 ```